RonghuanYou/JavaStack/Spring/ProductsCategories/src/README.md

 ### Many to many relationship

 Using two models Product and Category.
-Since there is no extra data required for the relationship, you do not need a middle model, that is, you do not need a class to handle the joiner table in the database.
+Since there is no extra data required for the relationship, do not need a middle model (no need to create class to handle the joiner table in the database).

 Tasks:
 ● Allow users to create a product.